Urban planning in China: Development control

+The concept of "ecological control line" is a regional development strategy first implemented in Hong Kong and then used elsewhere, such as Shenzhen, where 50% of the land is protected from development.

-Criticism
+Criticism and reform

 It has been pointed out that the current policy of copying existing, "old", western cities or established Asian cities such as Singapore means missing out on opportunities for radical new thinking regarding city planning that are arising from the unprecedented speed of the current Chinese urbanization.
 For instance, it has been suggested that putting the entire road network underground can be a viable solution when dense cities are being built "from scratch".

+An important theme in urban planning reform discourse is the idea of "integrating multiple plans into one" (duo gui he yi).
+This concept focuses on integrating multiple types of plans (such as urban-rural plans, ecological and environmental plans, and others) into a single plan structure at one administrative level (such as the city level or the county level).
+Integrating multiple plans into one aims to consolidate planning approaches into a single blueprint and thereby achieve more consistent long-term implementation.
+Reforms in this regard were first experimented with in the development of Pudong New Area.